richelbilderbeek/correct_cpp/do_the_exercise.md

 ## Compile and run your code from Qt Creator

 Each chapter has a link to a Qt Creator project file with the name `main.pro`.
+This link can be found in its `README.md`, section 'External links'.
-Download it in the same folder as the chapter.
+Download this project file, `main.pro`, in the same folder as the chapter.

 ![Location of the main.pro file](pics/pro_file.png)